-Group Leader at the Institute of Molecular Biology (IMB) at Mainz University is one of only eleven Young Investigators to be invited into the EpiGeneSys Network of Excellence this year
+Group leader at the Institute of Molecular Biology is one of only eleven Young Investigators to be invited into the EpiGeneSys Network of Excellence this year

 A key feature in the progression of cancer is the transformation of benign solid tumors into malignant states that form metastases.
 Understanding how cells in a solid tumor acquire the ability to invade and colonize different parts of the body is key to developing new strategies to treat the disease.
 Dr. Vijay Tiwari will take a multidisciplinary approach involving genomics, molecular, systems, and computational biology to determine how epigenetic processes contribute to this transformation.

 In particular, his group will study how signaling pathways acting on the chromatin influence the activity of genes and the transcriptional reprograming that occurs in cells when they obtain the properties required to leave a solid tumor.
 To do this, Tiwari's group will develop novel approaches to provide important insights into a crucial stage of cancer progression.
 The award will therefore further strengthen IMB's research at the interface between epigenetics and systems biology.